raczek-piotr/Dungeon_of_Shadow_Imps/README.md

 ## Setup
 * To run this project in python3, run terminal or cmd in windows, and run the file "main.py" is (in main dictionary)
-* To run it, type command "python3 main.py".
+* To run it, type command "python3 main.py" in game directory.
 * **Or just run the .exe file** (you will need "maps" folder too)

-## Errors in curses
-### Errors:
-  1. `no module called curses` or `no module called _curses`
-      *  curses is not installed
-      *  install windows.curses
-  2. `_curses.error: setupterm: could not find terminal`
-      *  you had to ran it in editor's terminal or console, but it has it be the terminal/cmd (ctrl + t, great shortcut in thonny)
-  3. if any errors occur while playing, there is simple log file with **almost** no *log* in it

 ## Contact
-* email raczek.piotr@o2.pl
+* email raczek.piotr@o2.pl (I don't check it much…)

 ## Authors
 * By: Piotr Raczek